 Created as part of my MFA thesis

-**Spring 2019 update: this video was selected for "Pushing Paper," a juried exhibition at the Indianapolis Art Center!
-(On view 2/8/19-4/10/19)
+1. This video was included in "Pushing Paper," a juried exhibition at the Indianapolis Art Center.
+(On view February 8-April 10, 2019)

 “Come and say what prints all day”: an invitation to examine the media.
 “A whole few watermelon.
 There is no pope”: hyperbolic headlines.
-"If it is absurd then it is leadish” could mean that if an idea is absurd enough, it is fit for a lead—the opening paragraph of an article.
+"If it is absurd then it is leadish”: if an idea is absurd, it is fit for the lead—the opening paragraph of an article.
+“Little leading.”
+“Jam it not.”
+"A tight head."
 The language of printing and outrageous news headlines continues.

-Accessibility and Puzzles
+Accessibility and Curiosity

 At first glance, Stein's words feel jumbled and inaccessible.
 Understanding that this (or any) pile of words can be approached as a puzzle—that the more you search, the more you will find—is a step towards making sense of it.

 I believe that critically examining the language we consume (headlines, poetry, ads, movies, magazines, tweets, books…) is vital in a world overflowing with polarizing information, and I hope this animation gives viewers a chance to exist in a state of curiosity about language.